lorenzofox3/zora/README.md

     assertions.ok(true);
 });
 ```
-you can then bundle your test as single app.
+you can then bundle your test as single program.

 ```Javascript
 const node = require('rollup-plugin-node-resolve');